bullhorn/invenias-api-docs/source/index.html.md

 ---

 # Introduction
-Invenias has a REST API for integrations, providing programmatic access to create, read, update and delete data from your Invenias database.
+Invenias has a REST API for integrations, providing programmatic access to create, read, update and delete data in your Invenias database.

 The Invenias API Swagger UI documentation can be found by navigating to https://{subdomain}.invenias.com/api, where you need to enter your subdomain to this URL.